Veterinary Services

-Just like humans, animals can be affected by infectious diseases, some of which can be transferred to humans.
-As responsible pet owners that want to keep your animals safe and healthy, we highly recommend that you vaccinate them in line with current guidelines.
+Like humans, animals can be affected by infectious diseases, some of which can be transferred to humans.
+As responsible pet owners who want to keep their animals safe and healthy, we highly recommend that you vaccinate them according to current guidelines.

 Puppies and Kittens

 Puppies and kittens receive initial protection against infectious diseases from their mother’s milk as long as she has been regularly vaccinated.
-However this protection only lasts for a few weeks and so your new addition will need to be vaccinated from an early age.
+However, this protection only lasts for a few weeks, so your new addition will need to be vaccinated at an early age.
 Many puppies or kittens will go to their new homes having already received their first vaccinations, but check with their former owner when you collect them.
-If they have not yet been vaccinated, we recommend that get their first vaccinations done as soon as possible after taking ownership of them.
+If they have not yet been vaccinated, we recommend getting their first vaccinations done as soon as possible after taking ownership of them.

 Puppies should be vaccinated at 8 and then 10 weeks.